Kiril3l5/Kiril3l5.github.io/_projects/Hire.md

 If you believe that your company has open positions that require well above-average talent, reach out to us by filling out the form below.

 > “Train people well enough so they can leave.
 Treat them well enough so they don't have to.”

-– Sir Richard Branson.
+– Sir Richard Branson

 <a href="https://jekyllthemes.io/theme/personal-website-jekyll-theme" class="button button--large">Get In Touch</a>